zyratlo/texera/textdb/textdb-sandbox/src/main/java/edu/uci/ics/textdb/sandbox/lingpipeexample/README.md

 Step 1 - Models
-You need a already trained model.
+You need a trained model.

 Some Lingpipe models are available at http://alias-i.com/lingpipe/web/models.html